 13. Play With Your Room’s Symmetry

 To create a symmetrical interior design, start looking for a potential focal point in your living room.
-This can be a prominent piece of furniture or an architectural detail.
-After determining the focal point, decorate your space with pairings of furniture pieces and decorations.
-Don't forget to add some depth and interest while following an identical pattern on both sides.
+This can be a prominent piece of furniture or architectural detail.
+After determining the focal point, decorate your space with paired furniture pieces and decorations.
+Don't forget to add depth and interest while following an identical pattern on both sides.

 14. Or Asymmetry

 Another way to make a small living room look more spacious is to give it additional layers.
 You may create an asymmetrical design by pairing your sofa with stackable or foldable seats or by creating an accent wall on one side of the room.
 A small room can still be a busy place full of interesting décor, but make sure you choose a strong focal point to make the room look larger than it really is.